Recommendations & Conclusions

 Model developers and deployers should be required to summarise what steps they have taken to account for bias in datasets used to train models, and to statistically report on the levels of bias present in outputs produced using AI tools.
 This data should be routinely disclosed in a similar way …

-Government response.
 The government states the Algorithmic Transparency Recording Standard (ATRS) is now mandatory for government departments and includes fields for reporting bias mitigations and training data.
-DSIT is actively developing robust fairness tests, has provided grant funding for bias-related solutions, and …
+DSIT is actively developing robust fairness tests, has provided grant funding for bias-related solutions, and is developing a Responsible AI …

 Department for Science, Innovation and Technology